-Start here if you’re facing a layoff and need information related to re-employment, training and other financial, health and community resources to move forward.
+If you’re facing a layoff and need information related to reemployment; are seeking healthcare or Unemployment Insurance resources; want information on trainings; or need connections to other financial, health and community resources to move forward, turn to us.

 How We Can Help

 Our team has helped thousands of affected workers in South Central Wisconsin quickly transition to new employment through Rapid Response services.
 If you or someone you know recently lost their job due to the COVID-19 pandemic or a company closure or downsizing, we can help.

 We offer information related to:

 - Resume writing

 - Job Service

 - Intensive career services through the Dislocated Worker Program